92bondstreet/swisscode/readme.md

 SwissCode
 =========

-SwissCode (aka aka PHP MacGyver) is a set of PHP code lines to help developers with specific tools and routines.
+SwissCode (aka PHP MacGyver) is a set of PHP code lines to help developers with specific tools and routines.

 Like a Swiss Army Knife but for PHP coding.